 Your legal personal statement should be a short, sharp and succinct 3-5 sentence paragraph positioned just below your contact details on the first page of your legal CV which acts like a mini-advertisement to grab their attention and highlight your relevant capabilities.

 It’s important to label yourself with a title that is specific to the job you are applying for.
 For instance, instead of calling yourself a ‘Solicitor’, label yourself as ‘Commercial Property Solicitor’, or ‘Insolvency Solicitor’ to reflect exactly what they are looking for.
 Of course you can only call yourself this if you have practical experience in the relevant area but it enables them to see right away that you have the background that is needed.

-Are you looking for your first job or need help improving your career prospects?
-Personal Career Management provides specialist coaching and advice to graduates looking to stand out from the crowd in a competitive job market.
-Book your free no-obligation meeting.
+Are you looking for your next legal job or need help improving your career prospects?
+Personal Career Management provides specialist coaching and advice to legal professionals looking to stand out from the crowd in a competitive job market.